dreitagebart/mbti-merge/README.md

 docker compose up
 ```

+After these steps you can open a mordern web browser of your choice and visit [http://localhost:3000](http://localhost:3000)

 ### Start playground for local development

 In order to use this app for local development you need to have the following programs installed on your operating system: